semaphoreci/docs/docs/security/groups/groups.md

 ### Adding/removing users from a group
 <ul>
  <li> On top of the people page, there is a section listing all the groups that exist within your organization.
-If you have sufficient permissions, you will see "Modify group" button next to the group name. </li>
+If you have sufficient permissions (Owner or Admin), you will see "Modify group" button next to the group name. </li>
 ![Modify group button](./modify_group.png)
  <li> The same popup used to create a new group will appear.
 Here, you can change add new members, remove existing ones, or change group name and description.</li>
  <li> Once you have made all the changes, click on the "Save changes" button.
 It might take up to a couple of minutes for all the changes to propagate through the system, depending on how many users you have added/removed from the group. </li>